tfeb/WC-symlink-test/README.md

 3. Commit this link.
 4. Finishing adding steps to this file & commit it.
 5. (Push to temporary GH repo.)
+6. Make `test` directory, repeat process but pasting link in that directory.
+7. (Push again.)